yuchi518/dybuf/c/README.md

 ### System Requirements

-If you run the test code, system should meet the following requirements.
+If you want to run the test code, your system should meet the following requirements.
 - CMake (https://cmake.org)
-- Mac OS (Verified), Linux, etc.
+- Mac OS, Linux, etc.

 ### Run test code